kubevirt/kubevirt/docs/cluster-configuration.md

   An empty list defaults to no automated workload updating.

-The feature is not enabled by default being potentially disruptive for the existing workloads.
+  The default values is `LiveMigrate`; `Evict` is not enabled by default being potentially disruptive for the existing workloads.

 ### workloadUpdateStrategy example
 ```yaml